sowmyarshetty/Project2-AI-Class/README.md

 ![Cluster](images/KMean-Cluster.png)

 Most data points fall into Cluster 2 (yellow), indicating a large group of heavy smokers.
 Cluster 0 (dark purple) is concentrated in the lower-left region, representing beginners or occasional smokers.
 Cluster 1 (teal) lies in between, showing a transition from light to heavy smoking.
 The clustering pattern aligns well with known smoking risk categories.
-Interpretation & Impact Health Risk Segmentation:
-* Cluster 2 (heavy smokers) is at high risk and should be the primary target for preventive measures and medical interventions.
-* Cluster 1 (moderate smokers) may still have a chance to reduce their risk with interventions.
-* Cluster 0 (light smokers) represents early-stage smokers who could benefit from quitting programs.

 **Policy & Medical Recommendations:**

 Public health campaigns should focus more on heavy smokers (Cluster 2).
 Lung cancer screening programs can prioritize individuals in Clusters 1 & 2.

 ### Tools and Techniques